Derimarg/book-search-engine/README.md

 <h3 align="center" id="book-search-engine">Book Search Engine</h3>

 <p align="center">
-Search for new books to read
+As an avid reader, I want to search for new books to read so that I can keep a list of books to purchase.
 <br />
 <a href="#how-to-download"><strong>Explore the docs »</strong></a>
 <br />